seu-hrzhang/8-puzzle-solvers/README.md

-# 8 Puzzle Solvers
+# 8-puzzle Solvers

 ## Introduction

-This project is an implementation of solvers for 8 puzzle.
+This project is an implementation of solvers for 8-puzzle.
 Solver types of this project include BFS, DFS and UCS.
 This project was written in C++ with the help of STL.
 Corresponding theory and tests are listed in following sections.

 ## Theory

-The 8 puzzle is a classic problem in the area of AI.
+The 8-puzzle is a classic problem in the area of AI.
 It studies the case of a 9-grid with elements selected from `{ 1, 2, 3, 4, 5, 6, 7, 8, 0 }`, where digit 0 represents a blank grid.
 Solvers of this problem tries to find a moving strategy from an initial state to a final state, in as few steps as possible.
 Each step allows an exchange of digit 0 and one of its neighbor.